ABOUT THE COURSE

 (AS) Unit Two: The Cold War in Europe 1941-95 – You will examine why this global struggle began, its key events such as the building of the Berlin Wall and the Prague Spring, and the different theories of how the war finally came to an end.

-(A2) Unit Three: The Challenge of German Nationalism 1789-1919.
-You will examine how Germany emerged as a new nation in 1871 and consider the role played by Bismarck.
-In addition, you will consider what part Germany played in the events leading to World War One.
+(A2) Unit 3: The Challenge of German Nationalism 1789-1919 – You will assess the reasons why Germany emerged as a new nation in 1871 and what role it played in causing World War One.

-You will need to meet the standard college entry criteria for A Level courses.
+– Must meet overall entry criteria for A Level study